jennifer-e-byrnes/raspberry-pi-travel-router-security-lab/README.md

 - restricts **administrative access**
 - reduces **IPv6 routing leakage**

+By centralizing routing and DNS policies at the gateway, all connected devices automatically follow the same security controls without requiring configuration changes on each endpoint.

-This approach mirrors how many organizations implement **centralized network security controls at trusted boundaries**.
+This architecture mirrors how many organizations implement **network security controls at trusted boundaries**, where routing policy, DNS enforcement, and segmentation are centralized within network infrastructure.

 # Security Controls Implemented